michaelwp/go-watermark/README.md

 This example demonstrates how to configure and apply a watermark to an image using the `go_watermark` package.
 Adjust the parameters as needed to fit your specific use case.

+for detail explanation visit: [How to Add a Watermark onto an Image Using Go](https://www.goblog.dev/articles/33)